 Infected roots enlarge to form galls that differ in size and shape depending on host plant.
 On crops with fleshy roots such as radish and turnip, galls form on the taproot or secondary roots.
 Crops with fibrous roots such as cabbage and broccoli produce club-like, spindle-shaped swellings on individual roots.

 Plasmodiophora brassicae is a lower fungus that does not form true mycelium with cell walls.
 It produces a multinucleate mass of protoplasm called a plasmodium and reproduces by zoosporangia, motile zoospores and long lived resting spores that persist in soil and plant debris.
 When susceptible roots are present, resting spores of the fungus germinate to produce zoospores that swim in free water and infect root hairs.
 Here the fungus develops into a plasmodium and zoosporangia which release secondary zoospores to initiate new infections.
 It is the presence of plasmodia in the roots that causes root cells to divide repeatedly and enlarge into galls.
 Mature plasmodia develop into masses of resting spores which are released into the soil following invasion of the galls by secondary organisms.
 The disease is usually more severe on cold, wet, acidic soils and is spread by drainage water, infested soil on equipment, tools, or shoes, and infected transplants.
-Resting spores remain viable in the soil for up to eighteen years and the repeated production of brassica crops can lead to a rapid build-up of the pathogen.
+The disease is active in moist soil at temperatures of 50-86°F, with an optimum of approximately 68-77°F. Resting spores remain viable in the soil for up to eighteen years and the repeated production of brassica crops can lead to a rapid build-up of the pathogen.
 The disease is favored by soils with a pH less than 7.0.

 The disease can be well established before above ground symptoms become evident.
 Infected roots are unable to absorb water and nutrients, top growth is stunted, and lower leaves may yellow and drop off.
 Affected plants may wilt during the day and recover at night.
 Root galls are often invaded by secondary organisms causing root decay and the death of the plants.